Device Posture

 Provider | Required | Select SentinelOne |

-Additional Information for SentinelOne
+Additional requirements for SentinelOne

 SentinelOne API calls require authentication, and SentinelOne’s recommended authentication is API token (that is, ApiToken